 Access to the trail will be improved from Western Avenue, along with a widening of the shared path.
 However, that is pretty much it as you travel north until you reach Tongwynlais, where some traffic calming is planned, as well as an improved crossing at the slip-road across the A470 as you head towards Taffs Well.

 This may come as a bit of a disappointment for many of you, but there is some good news.
 Along with the Primary East-West Route there are some “proposed extensions” planned linking it with the Taff Trail, namely at the Heol Isaf roundabout on Llantrisant Road and at Clos Parc Radyr, one of the new development sites.

 Perhaps the idea is that you can take the primary route from town until you reach the required turnoff back to the Taff Trail.
 This will at least provide an alternative during the winter when Taff Trail maintenance is notoriously lacking.

-However, we would have liked to have seen something to suggest that the path through Hailey Park could be widened a little.
+However, we would have liked to have seen something to suggest that the path through Hailey Park could be widened a little (UPDATE: There are plans for that here).
 It would certainly reduce the chances of conflict with dog walkers.

 The Ely Trail

 As with the Taff Trail, the planned changes to the Ely Trail amount to diddly squat.

 Aside from traffic calming and a 20mph limit on Windway Avenue and barrier improvements on Bwlch Road, the Ely Trail is to be pretty much untouched.